 At ACCESS, you can get your child's immunizations at a low cost.
 A sliding fee is available for those without insurance.
-We accept Medicaid, Medicare, All Kids and most major health insurance plans.
+We accept a wide variety of commercial, Medicaid and Medicare managed care insurance plans.
+If you are uninsured, our team of benefit specialists can work with you to see if you are eligible for any available insurance coverage and assist you with other benefits.